1992 Galvarino

-It was discovered on 18 July 1968, by Chilean astronomers Carlos Torres and S. Cofre at the Cerro El Roble Station of Chile's National Astronomical Observatory, and named after the indigenous warrior Galvarino.
+It was discovered on 18 July 1968, by Chilean astronomers Carlos Torres and S. Cofré at the Cerro El Roble Station of Chile's National Astronomical Observatory, and named after the indigenous warrior Galvarino.

 Classification and orbit

 Galvarino is a stony S-type asteroid and a member of the Eos family, an orbital group of more than 4,000 asteroids, which are well known for mostly being of stony composition with a relatively high albedo.
 It is also classified as a M- and L-type asteroids by WISE and PanSTARRS, respectively.

 It orbits the Sun in the outer main-belt at a distance of 2.8–3.1 AU once every 5 years and 2 months (1,890 days).
 Its orbit has an eccentricity of 0.05 and an inclination of 11° with respect to the ecliptic.
 Its observation arc begins with its official discovery observation in 1968, as no precoveries and no previous identifications were made.